-Core features of good document automation software for law firms
+Core features of good document automation and document management software for law firms

 Finding the right document automation software for lawyers can help you grow your firm—by streamlining the process of originating many different kinds of letters, forms, and other legal documents for different practice areas.
 Some core deciding features of a good legal document automation software should include the following:

 Store an unlimited amount of legal documents

 Find files quickly

-Attorneys need to be able to search for documents with ease and speed—this is a must-have feature of any software meant for document automation for lawyers.
+Attorneys need to be able to search for documents with ease and speed—this is a must-have feature of any software meant for lawyers.
 Apart from searching folders and titles, a good document management system should be able to search text within the documents themselves.
 It should also be able to find text or phrases within any PDF or Word document quickly and easily.

 Lets you use electronic signatures

 Connecting and communicating with clients remotely is becoming the norm.
 Collecting signatures without needing to send physical documents or being in the same room as the client is essential.
 A key feature of any good document management software is the ability to quickly and easily send out newly created documents for signature collection using a cloud-based platform.

 Lets you access your documents remotely

 Oftentimes, lawyers need to access their documents remotely and at any time.
 If your legal documents are stored on your computer at the office, or on local servers within your firm, it can be very difficult—or impossible—to access these files remotely.
-Finding a cloud-based software that allows you to access your documents remotely while at your home office or in court is an exceedingly important feature of any document automation or document management program.
+Finding a cloud-based software that allows you to access your documents remotely while at your home office or in court is an exceedingly important feature of any system.

 File documents directly from the source

-To get the most out of your document automation software, it’s best to find a solution that incorporates both automation and management under the same hood.
+To get the most out of your tool, it’s best to find a solution that incorporates both document automation and management under the same hood.
 This creates less work for lawyers by automatically filing documents in the correct place after they have been created.